 This is an impressive list of exclusions, and most of it seems pretty unreasonable.
 Reading that, you begin to wonder just what you are insured for, if it’s ever possible to make a claim, and if it’s really worth paying out the premium for hire-vehicle excess insurance when it’s like this.

 Generally, third party insurers’ hire-vehicle excess insurance will cover you for everything including roof, windscreen, undercarriage, tyres and wheels – as well as the rest of the bodywork.

-If you don’t get hire-vehicle excess insurance directly from the car-hire company and you damage the car, the company will charge you all or part of the collision-damage waiver excess amount, usually AU$4-8000.
+If you don’t buy your hire-vehicle excess insurance directly from the car-hire company, and the car is damaged while you have it, the company will charge you all or part of the collision-damage waiver excess amount, usually AU$4-8000.
 You will have to pay this upfront (actually, they will just take it from your credit or debit card) when you return the car.
-If you have bought hire-vehicle excess insurance you must then then claim it back from your insurance provider.
+If you have bought hire-vehicle excess insurance from another insurance provider, you must then then claim the cost back from them.

 When you collect your hire car the car-hire company will collect a security bond (deposit) from you.
 The security bond covers any refuelling that is required, extra cleaning that is required, automated fines or tolls that you get, any collision-damage waiver excess that you may have to pay if you damage the car, and the repair cost of any damage that isn’t covered by the insurance.

 If you get hire-vehicle excess insurance from either the car-hire company website or their rental desk you are getting the insurance directly from the company.
 Because the car-hire company knows that you are sufficiently insured, and they are unlikely to have to chase you up for money if you damage your hire car, they will take a smaller security bond from you than they will if you are insuring with someone else.